ljohr/c-style-checker/README.md

 - Checks that one space character is inserted in the right positions
 - Checks that no space character is inserted in the right positions
 - Each condition is checked for using regular expressions organized by type
+- Note: negative numbers and the minus sign cannot be differentiated, so all negative numbers will be noted as an error (warning message provided)

 ### `VerticalSpaceChecker` Class
 - Checks that vertical spaces are provided in the right places